kredisco/Kredisco/README.md

 cannot shorten its own recorded duration.

 ---

+---

 ## A working example

 [`examples/langgraph_support_triage.py`](examples/langgraph_support_triage.py)
-is a four-agent LangGraph pipeline using two different Claude models, with a validator on every step.
-Run it a few times and watch the scores separate — and watch an agent recover after its prompt is fixed.
+is a four-agent LangGraph pipeline built on two different Claude models, with a validator on every step.

+Run it a few times.
+The scores separate for real reasons — one agent returns JSON wrapped in code fences, another hits a response shape the caller did not expect, a third is simply slower.
+Fix the prompt that is failing and watch that agent climb over subsequent runs, without ever catching the agent that never failed.

+That gap is the point.
+History has weight, and recovery takes work.

+---

 ## What this does not solve